Nftxv/AVN-Player/project_dump.md

     this.parseData(data);
   }

-  /**
-   * Parses the raw JSON-LD data and populates nodes, edges, and metadata.
-   * @param {object} data - The raw data object from the JSON file.
-   */
   parseData(data) {
-    // Store metadata, providing a default IPFS gateway if none is specified this.meta = data.meta || { gateways: ['https://cloudflare-ipfs.com/ipfs/'] };
+    this.meta = data.meta || { gateways: ['https://cloudflare-ipfs.com/ipfs/'] };
     const graph = data['@graph'] || [];

-    // Filter and map nodes of type 'MusicRecording' this.nodes = graph
+    this.nodes = graph
       .filter(item => item['@type'] === 'MusicRecording')
       .map(node => ({